 |

-Redefining Pain Management: Empowering Technicians to Lead the Analgesia Evolution: This session will deliver practical, evidence-based strategies to advance pain managemnet across all areas of veterinary practice.
+Redefining Pain Management: Empowering Technicians to Lead the Analgesia Evolution: This session will deliver practical, evidence-based strategies to advance pain management across all areas of veterinary practice.
 The attendees will build a comprehensive toolkit of pharmacologic and non-pharmacologic techniques using real-world case examples and interactive discussions to enhance patient comfort, reduce fear and stress, and improve clinical outcomes.
-Emphasizing the vital role of credentialed veterinary technicians, this session inspires a cultural shift - empowering the entire veterinary team to idenify, treat, and advocate for pain control in every patient, at every stage of care more effectively.
+Emphasizing the vital role of credentialed veterinary technicians, this session inspires a cultural shift - empowering the entire veterinary team to identify, treat, and advocate for pain control in every patient, at every stage of care more effectively.

 |